LDiazN/ldiazn.github.io/_posts/2023-07-30-torus-cpp-en.md

->The type of the parameter `canvas` may seem a bit strange, but the parentheses simply indicate that the parameter is a **character matrix** passed by reference, instead of an array of character references, which would generate a compilation error.
-It is important to pass this array by reference because otherwise, the entire contents of the array would be copied into the function arguments and this can be large.
-In addition, the external array would not be modified, so the resulting array would have to be returned by value, which would imply another copy.
+>The type of the `canvas` parameter may seem a bit strange, but the parentheses simply indicate that the parameter is a **character matrix** passed by reference, instead of an array of character references, which would generate a compilation error.
+It is important to pass this array by reference because otherwise the entire contents of the array would be copied into the function arguments and this can be a large amount of memory.
+In addition, the external array would not be modified, so the resulting array would have to be returned by value, which would imply yet another copy.

 We will add this function to our ***main loop***, just before printing the characters to the terminal.